55ukuna/55ukuna/README.md

 ![](https://64.media.tumblr.com/4016e5f13a33ad37e82054ad37f8bde8/e3a2de8c478d99e3-f4/s500x750/1482a7483609d060b63e4ae5e886a89059046a5d.jpg)

-Common reminder we, yes *we*, are dyslexic.
-We have spelling issues,
+Common reminder i am dyslexic. i have spelling issues,

-even if it looks like we can type perfectly fine.
+even if it looks like i can type perfectly fine.

-" We " because we are a system, if you've not caught on.

-If you're interacting to cause drama / to hate on us or our boyfriend,
+If you're interacting to cause drama / to hate on me or my boyfriend,

-we will argue back before hiding you.
-We do not block/hide often, so
+i will argue back before hiding you. i do not block/hide often, so

-you must be real special to get us to hide you.
+you must be real special to get me to hide you.
 Just saying.

-Do interact, We love interaction!
+Do interact, i love interaction!
 Unless it's to use our supporter title

 to use for building.
-If we're with our friends or not feeling well, we
+If i'm with our friends or not feeling well, i

-will ignore you.
-(We'd ignore anyway).
-We do not like beggars, im sorry.
+will ignore you. (i'd ignore anyway). i do not like beggars, im sorry.

 I hope you finish that build soon. :heart: